I used to be a professional social butterfly.

 How to talk to billionaires

-Here’s what I learned about connecting with San Francisco’s upper crust:
+Here’s what I learned about networking and connecting with San Francisco’s upper crust:

 1. You get qualified, very quickly